apache/druid/docs/content/ingestion/command-line-hadoop-indexer.md

       },
 ```

-and the following field need to be added to the tuningConfig:
+and a `workingPath` field needs to be added to the tuningConfig:

 ```
   "tuningConfig" : {